National Geographic Orion

 Review of National Geographic Orion

-The 2003-built National Geographic Orion cruise ship was originally built for Explorer Maritime and operated by the US-based company Travel Dynamics International.
-After the March 2014 drydock refurbishment, the boat joined Lindblad's fleet and received its current Nat Geo Orion name.
+The 2003-built National Geographic Orion cruise ship was originally constructed for Explorer Maritime and operated by the US-based company Travel Dynamics International.
+Following her March 2014 drydock refurbishment, the vessel joined Lindblad's fleet and received her current name, Nat Geo Orion.

 The vessel (IMO number 9273076) is currently Bahamas-flagged (MMSI 311603000) and registered in Nassau.